What are Phaeochromocytomas & Paragangliomas?

 Phaeochromoytomas (pheochromocytomas), often known as ‘phaeos’ (‘fee-ohs’), are rare tumours of the adrenal gland which develop in the inner section of the gland called the medulla.

-Paragangliomas (or extra-adrenal paragangliomas) are tumours that are similar to phaeochromocytomas but which arise from sites other than the adrenal gland.
+Paragangliomas (extra-adrenal paragangliomas) are similar tumours to phaeochromocytomas but can arise from sites other than the adrenal gland.

 What is known about these tumours?

 - This type of tumour is rare occurring in 1 per 100 000 people per year

 - The majority (approximately 90% or 9 out of 10) are benign tumours (i.e. not cancer)

 - Over 80% (8 in 10 cases) arise in the adrenal glands

 - The most common age for diagnosis is between the ages of 30-60 years of age, although 10% arise in children

 - There is no sex difference or racial disposition

 - Tumours occurring in children are more likely to be related to an inherited condition than those occurring in adults

 - The majority of these tumours are not linked to a genetic condition and are therefore known as ‘sporadic’ tumours